abhaypaii/bikeshare-stream-pipeline/README.md

 This pipeline simulates real-time event streaming of customers riding Capital Bikeshare bikes in Washington DC.

 I have used a Kaggle dataset of Capital Bikeshare rides in D.C. from 2020 to 2024, with over 9 million rows, to simulate event streaming using Apache Kafka.
 I also use Apache Spark to execute distributed processing of big data and I load the data onto my local DuckDB.
-Finally, i leverage Streamlit to create simulate real-time daily bike ride event streaming with insightful KPIs alongside Random Forest Regression on the daily weather data to forecast ride volume on a day-to-day basis.
+Finally, I leverage Streamlit to create simulate real-time daily bike ride event streaming with insightful KPIs alongside Random Forest Regression on the daily weather data to forecast ride volume on a day-to-day basis.
 This allows to provide more granular information to the stakehodlers and decision makers

 ## Data Source
 (https://www.kaggle.com/datasets/taweilo/capital-bikeshare-dataset-202005202408?select=daily_rent_detail.csv)